orestbida/cookieconsent/Readme.md

         - column for cookie-description
         - column for cookie-expiration-date
     - Implement the (eventual) `possibility of opting-out` of cookie-consent (up to user)

+## Changelog compared to v1.0
+ - add __custom table headers__ in cookie-policy modal ✨
+ - tables inside cookie-policy can now have an arbitrary number of columns defined by user
+ - refactor code / remove unused code 🔥
+ - minor css updates